Urdhva/ExcelToDB/README.md

-A program that reads an excel file of links and parses facebook users and stores them in a collection.

 Upcoming extensions:
 1. Store every key from the excel file to the database.
 (Added)
 2. Parse the username from the excel file and add it as a new column in the same excel file.
 (Added)